akofman/cordova-plugin-permissionScope/README.md

 - `PermissionScope.addRemindersPermission(message, success, error)`
 - `PermissionScope.addBluetoothPermission(message, success, error)`
 - `PermissionScope.addMotionPermission(message, success, error)`

+Message is a label displayed below the permission button.
+Its goal is to explain why a permission has to be approved.

 ## `PermissionScope.check<TYPE>Permission(success, error)`
 The following methods permit to check whether a particular permission has been granted else it displays an alert :